This article was first published in March 2010 and reviewed in April 2018 by Dr Ravi Ramanathan.

 For a simple referral, one or two lines may be adequate to describe the problem.
 Explain why the procedure requested is needed functionally.
 Describe any social circumstances relevant to the patient’s discharge or rehabilitation.

 Use print-outs from the clinical system to detail areas such as medication, relevant past medical history and previous investigations and use highlighters to mark out important detail within long print-out reports.
+You must ensure that any third-party information is removed from the reports.

 In complicated referrals where you are unclear of the diagnosis think clearly about what to say.
 State what you want from the specialist in the first paragraph before going into the detailed chronology of history or examination.
 Try to highlight the key points or events in a history rather than listing endless negative findings.
 Summarise your thought processes with your differential diagnoses.